 Built by Bennett Foddy and AP Thompson, Multibowl makes use of MAME, a long running and recently open sourced, emulation project that enables modern computers to emulate a vast number of the computer chipsets that powered the arcade, console, and computer games of the last 40 years.
 MAME started out 20 years ago in February 1997, and its growth has paralleled similar growth in the power of personal computing.
 MAME now accurately emulates hundreds of different systems, from fully fledged home computers and consoles through to single-game arcade chips.
 These emulated systems, in turn, provide access to tens of thousands of individual games.

-What Multibowl attempts to do is to interrogate this vast archive of 'all the videogames' and asks, 'how do we make sense of an infinite archive' and 'what if you could competitively play moments of many different games'?
-And if you could do that, how might you make it 'fair' so that familiarity with particular games wouldn't be a determining factor in player success?
+What Multibowl attempts to do is to interrogate this vast archive of "all the videogames" and asks, "how do we make sense of an infinite archive" and "what if you could competitively play moments of many different games?"
+And if you could do that, how might you make it "fair" so that familiarity with particular games wouldn't be a determining factor in player success?

 Seb Chan, ACMI's Chief Experience Officer and classic videogame enthusiast, spoke to one of Multibowl's creators, Bennett Foddy, to find some answers to these enticing questions.
 Bennett has made a lot of indie games including rag doll athletics game QWOP, and contributed to party game SportsFriends.
 Currently, he teaches game design at NYU's GameCenter.

-SC: It feels, to me, that both emulation and indie game development have exploded in public awareness in recent years.
+Seb Chan: It feels, to me, that both emulation and indie game development have exploded in public awareness in recent years.
 Emulation more recently with the open licensing of MAME (finally) and also the visibility and access that the Internet Archive's work and JSMESS has brought.
 In the context of this, where does Multibowl fit?

-BF: I think that the average person who likes games doesn’t know what an emulator is.
+Benett Foddy: I think that the average person who likes games doesn’t know what an emulator is.
 By now they might have bought an emulated game on WiiWare or PSN but they don’t get that this is a ‘virtual computer’.
 And I wish more people were using the JSMESS stuff on the Internet Archive, which is so amazing and so crucial for the survival of the medium’s history.
 For sure, part of the point of Multibowl is to raise awareness of lesser-known work, maybe even to remind players and designers of how diverse and broad the medium can be!
-Because of the need for games to be ‘functional’ in some way, they tend to hew quite quickly toward orthodoxy and rigid genre constraints… but along the way, a staggering number of different types of game has been invented.
+Because of the need for games to be ‘functional’ in some way, they tend to hew quite quickly toward orthodoxy and rigid genre constraints … but along the way, a staggering number of different types of game has been invented.
 It’s hard to get your head around that vastness, especially in a medium that has to be played to be understood, and I think as a result the cultural history of games gets erased much more than, say, film.
 Maybe Multibowl is a way that a person could fit a sizeable chunk of that history in their head.